Every Tree Has a Permit

 How does Lexington's Tree Bylaw affect removing a tree on my property?

-If you're not doing major construction, the bylaw generally doesn't restrict private property tree removal.
-But during construction or demolition, any tree 8 inches or larger in diameter within the setback zones — 30 feet from the front property line, 15 feet from the sides and rear — is protected.
-Removal requires a Tree Warden permit and a mitigation plan: replanting comparable trees or paying $200 per inch of diameter.
-Trees 24 inches and larger get 4x mitigation.
+If you are not doing major construction, the bylaw generally does not restrict private property tree removal.
+The dead maple in your backyard can come down without anyone at town hall caring.
+The bylaw kicks in during construction or demolition: any tree 8 inches or larger in diameter within the setback zones — 30 feet from the front property line, 15 feet from the sides and rear — is protected.
+Removal requires a Tree Warden permit and a mitigation plan, which is either replanting comparable trees or paying $200 per inch of diameter into the town tree fund.
+Trees 24 inches and larger trigger 4x mitigation, which is exactly as cheerful as it sounds.
 Hazardous trees are exempt from mitigation but still need the permit.
-We've been through this process dozens of times in Lexington and can handle the entire application for you.
+We have filed enough Lexington permits to handle the whole application for you.

 My house is near Battle Green in the historic district — are there extra rules for tree removal?

 Yes.
-Properties in Lexington's local historic districts — and there are about 2,000 of them — face review from the Historical Commission in addition to the Tree Warden.
-Near Battle Green specifically, the scrutiny is highest because of the area's national significance and the Minuteman National Historical Park proximity.
-Tree work that changes the visible character of the streetscape may require Historical Commission approval.
-We've worked on multiple properties in the Battle Green area and we know how to present a removal plan that addresses both safety concerns and preservation standards.
+Properties in Lexington's local historic districts — and there are about 2,000 of them — get a second pair of eyes from the Historical Commission alongside the Tree Warden.
+Near Battle Green specifically, the scrutiny is highest because the area has national significance and the Minuteman National Historical Park is next door.
+Tree work that changes the visible streetscape may require Historical Commission approval.
+We have worked on multiple properties in this area and we know how to present a removal plan that satisfies both the safety case and the preservation case.
+If the tree predates the country, we can wait three more weeks for paperwork.

 How much does tree removal cost in Lexington compared to other towns?

 The tree itself costs what it costs — a 60-foot red oak in Lexington is the same amount of work as one in Billerica.
-What can add cost in Lexington is the permitting process, the mitigation requirements, and the higher standard of site protection that premium properties require.
-A straightforward large tree removal in an accessible Lexington yard runs $1,200 to $3,000.
-If it's in a setback zone during construction, add $200 per inch for mitigation fees.
-If it's in a historic district with extra approvals, add a few weeks to the timeline.
-We quote everything upfront — the tree work price and the expected permit costs — so there are no surprises.
+What adds money in Lexington is the permitting process, the mitigation requirements, and the higher standard of site protection that premium properties demand.
+A straightforward large removal in an accessible Lexington yard runs $1,200 to $3,000.
+If the tree is in a setback during construction, add $200 per inch in mitigation.
+If it is in a historic district with extra approvals, add a few weeks to the timeline.
+We quote the tree work and the expected permit costs upfront, with no 'starting at' pricing — you get the real number before we touch a saw.

 Lexington loses 75-80 homes a year to teardowns — what happens to the trees?

-That's exactly why Lexington updated the Tree Bylaw in 2024.
+That is exactly why Lexington updated the Tree Bylaw in 2024.
 When a house gets torn down for new construction, the trees in the setback zones become protected under the bylaw.
-Developers used to clear everything and pay the fines.
-The new amendments now require a tree protection plan during development and mandate replanting in front of newly developed properties.
-If you're buying a property for demolition and rebuild, plan the tree work into your project timeline from day one.
-We work with builders and homeowners on these projects regularly.
+Developers used to clear everything and pay nominal fines; the town watched the canopy disappear for fifteen years and decided enough was enough.
+The new amendments require a tree protection plan during development and mandate replanting in front of newly developed properties.
+If you are buying a Lexington property to demolish and rebuild, plan the tree work into the project timeline from day one — and call us for a pre-closing walkthrough before the offer goes in.
+A free walkthrough can save you from a $40,000 surprise three months into the project.

 I have a surviving American elm on my Lexington property — is it worth saving?

 Almost certainly yes.
-American elms that survived Dutch elm disease are rare and genuinely valuable — both ecologically and to your property value.
-Lexington has a handful of survivors, and the town makes a point of protecting them.
-If your elm is showing signs of stress — yellowing, wilting, bark loss — it could be a late-arriving Dutch elm infection, but it could also be elm leaf beetle or a treatable issue.
-Call us before you assume it's terminal.
-We'll assess it honestly.
+American elms that dodged Dutch elm disease are rare and genuinely valuable, both ecologically and to your property value.
+Lexington has a handful of survivors and the town protects them on purpose.
+If your elm is showing yellowing, wilting, or bark loss, it could be a late-arriving Dutch elm infection — but it could also be elm leaf beetle, drought stress, or something else treatable.
+Call before you assume it is terminal.
+We will walk the tree honestly.
+If pruning fixes it, that is what we recommend.
+If removal is the answer, you will know why.

 Can you remove a tree near Vine Brook or the Shawsheen headwaters in Lexington?